ahmatieni8-glitch/stable-diffusion.cpp/README.md

 # stable-diffusion.cpp : GUI of command line interface

 This repository is a fork of [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp).
-It only adds a GUI interface to the executable generating examples.
+It adds a GUI interface to the executable generating examples.
 It will be updated according to the master repository developments (evolution of the parameters).

 <p align="center">
   <img src="./assets/sd-example.png" width="360x">